How to quit craving carbs – Quit your carb addiction guide

 Carbs are not all bad – as mentioned there are good carbs and bad carbs.
 The bad carbs create havoc with our blood sugar levels which in turn creates a craving, like a yearning, a seemingly overwhelming desire to eat bad carb foods.

-Pretty much all junk food, fast food, processed food, ready meals, convenience foods, ready made sauces, and fried food contain bad carbs.
 Knowing how these foods impact our blood sugar levels and understanding the effect that has on our thought processes is key to controlling – or should I say – getting rid of carb cravings.

-So, what is that thought process and what does it cause?
-When someone experiences a craving for “bad carbs” – they assume that the only thing that might “satisfy the craving” is food containing bad carbs.
 It’s ironic – but the one thing that will never satisfy a craving for bad carbs – are bad carbs.
-Of course, it seems to end the craving momentarily, but we don’t realize that our brain and body has been manipulated by a cunning, sneaky, man-made addiction to bad carbs & refined sugar.
+Of course, it seems to end the craving momentarily, but we don’t realise that our brain and body has been manipulated by a cunning, sneaky, man-made addiction to bad carbs & refined sugar.
+Increased carb intake can perpetuate this cycle, making it even more difficult to break free.

 When we consume bad carbs – it has a dramatic impact on our blood sugar levels creating what we perceive as excessive highs followed by miserable lows.
 These alone have an impact on our mental state with the lows appearing to get worse and worse.
-When those lows are relieved by the consumption of more bad carbs it fools us into believing that it created pleasure.
-We forget entirely that it was the extreme, violent manipulation of our blood sugar levels that created the discomfort of the low in the first place.

 We see the situation very clearly with drug addiction.
 What would you recommend to a heroin addict who is craving his next fix of heroin?
 Do you think some heroin will satisfy the craving?
 Well you might well do so if you don’t have an understanding of addiction – and you’d be wrong.
 Do non-heroin addicts crave heroin?
 Of course, not – why would they?

 You’ll agree that the addict’s first shot of the drug created a craving for the second shot.
 The second shot created a craving for the third shot.
 And so on.
 Therefore, it’s easy to grasp how the next shot of heroin doesn’t relieve the craving – it simply makes the next craving inevitable.
-There is only one way for a heroin addict to stop craving the drug: STOP TAKING IT.
+There is only one way for a heroin addict to quit craving the drug: STOP TAKING IT.

 So how does that relate to carbs and “how to fight carb cravings”.
-Can we relate it to finding out “how to reduce carb cravings” or specifically – “how to stop craving bread” and other carb-heavy foods?
+Can we relate it to finding out “how to reduce carb cravings” or specifically – “how to quit craving bread” and other carb-heavy foods?

 If you crave bad carbs nothing will appear to satisfy that craving other than bad carbs.
 The way to curb carb cravings doesn’t start with changing what you eat – it begins with changing what you think.